snowex-hackweek/SnowEx-Map-Tool/README.md

 ## Building a Map-Based Tool for Cross-Referencing SnowEx Data Sets

-This project aims to build a map-based tool which will be available on the NSIDC website to help users better find related SnowEx data sets.
+The purpose of this project is to build a map-based tool for cross-referencing SnowEx data sets.
+This tool will be accessible from the NSIDC website, and allow users to determine which data sets contain related data (i.e, snow depth) from the same snow pits, without having to download each data set.
+Goals for the Hackweek include: understanding the data needs of the SnowEx community, determining viable means of building a usable map tool, and creating a functional prototype of the tool.

 ### Collaborators